Zhangjianqiao-jp/Zhangjianqiao-jp/README.md

 My current work is centered on building reproducible NLP 、 machine learning systems and Computer Graphics, with a special interest in multimodal language generation, preference optimization, evaluation, and research-oriented engineering.

 Also,I am learning to make live2d models and draw psd.
-Besides, I am also starting learning to make LLM to generate good models.(But I am just a beginner.)
+Because I really love live2d characters.
+Besides, I am also starting learning to make LLM to generate good live2d models, it is really a hard work.

 I sincerely hope that I can live a real life without pretending.